lowRISC/opentitan/hw/top_earlgrey/doc/design/index.md

 Earl Grey contains 1024kB of embedded-flash (e-flash) memory for code storage.
 This is intended to house the boot loader mentioned above, as well as the operating system and application that layers on top.
-At this time there is no operating system provided; applications are simple proof of concept code to show that the chip can do with a bare-metal framework.
+At this time there is no operating system provided; applications are simple proof of concept code to show what the chip can do with a bare-metal framework.

 Embedded-flash is the intended technology for a silicon design implementing the full OpenTitan device.
 It has interesting and challenging parameters that are unique to the technology that the silicon is implemented in.